Anaheim Ducks Power Players

 What is the difference between the Ice Crew and the Power Players?

-The Ice Crew is a team of skilled ice skaters who clean the ice surface during media time-outs and assist with on-ice promotions during Ducks home games only.
-They do not work any of the community events or interact with fans like the Power Players do.
+The Ice Crew is a team of skilled ice skaters who clean the ice surface during media time-outs and assist with on-ice promotions during Ducks home games.
+Occasionally the Ice Crew assist/ interact with fans for arena wide giveaways but do not participate in community events.

 Is skating a requirement to be a Power Player?